-1. St. Anthony’s Hospital will host a community job fair to recruit experienced registered nurses to work in the new patient care tower and the Emergency Center.
+1. St. Anthony’s Hospital will host to recruit experienced registered nurses to work in the new patient care tower and the Emergency Center.
 Applicants will be accepted from noon to 5 p.m. on Tuesday, June 5 in the hospital’s main lobby.
 The positions to be filled include critical care/telemetry, cardiac cath lab and EC nurses, experienced monitor techs, PCTs and unit secretaries.

 2. The St. Petersburg Parks and Recreation opens 19 fresh water and two salt water lakes for the summer season now through Labor Day.
 Fishing is allowed between 8 a.m. and 8 p.m. daily.
 A fresh water fishing license is required at all fresh water lakes except for children ages 15 and under or anyone fishing in their resident county and using a pole without a reel.